Friends of Lillooet Riversheds - Upcoming Events

 Where: Cayoosh Creek Campground

-Come join us for lots of games and activities--children's play area, Farmers Market, local arts and crafts.
-Fun for the whole family!
-Information booths on environmental and cultural work happening in our area.
-Salmon BBQ featuring local, harvested foods and salmon from the Fraser River, prepared by the Sek'wel'was community (bring your own plate and cutlery).
-Live music by local performers, and special performance by Up Your Watershed featuring Holly Arntzen and Kevin Wright and local elementary school choir.
-Poster.
+Annual celebration featuring lots of games and activities--children's play area, Farmers Market, local arts and crafts, information booths on environmental and cultural work happening in our area.
+Salmon BBQ featuring local, harvested foods and salmon from the Fraser River, prepared by the Sek'wel'was community Live music by local performers.

 Hosted by Sek'wel'was and Lillooet Naturalist Society.

 Bea Galliazzo at Lillooet Feed Garden and Floral Centre hosted the Garden Tour this year on Saturday, June 14th.
 View photos take by Ian Routley of the information tables set up on bluebirds by Chris Galliazzo, invasive species by Jacquie Rasmussen, and bats by Vivian Birch-Jones.

 This Community Celebration has been held in recent years in April when the young salmon are leaving their natal streams to make the journey to the ocean.
 They will not be back for a few years and school-aged children and youth take an Interactive Walk along a trail to the Fraser River on a visual journey full of adventure.

 Volunteers put together a fantastic program featuring science, music, dance, theatre, games, a traditional St'at'imc ceremony, and a picnic by the river.

 The event is hosted by Lillooet Naturalist Society, Lillooet Salmon Talks, Cayoose Creek Sekw'el'was, Splitrock Environmental, community volunteers and other local organizations.
 Play the above video to see more about the event (click the small 4 arrows icon in the right corner to view in full screen mode).